adskyiproger/transmission-telegram-bot/README.md

 # Raspberry Pi4 setup guide

-This section describes how to build home DNLA solution on Raspberry Pi4 with external HDD.
+This section describes how to build home DLNA solution on Raspberry Pi4 with external HDD.

 ## Hardware list: